 Irancell is the only operator for which ARPU figures are available.
 After staying above USD8 for most of 2009, 2010 and the early part of 2011, MTN's ARPU slipped to USD7.9 in Q211 and remained at that level for the remainder of the year.
-In 2012 it plummeted to USD3.91 - partly a reflection of exchange rate discrepancies, and partly because of Iranians' low purchasing power.
-This low rate remained in 2013, rising only slightly to USD4.18 in Q314.
+In 2012 it plummeted to USD3.91 - partly a reflection of exchange rate discrepancies and partly because of Iranians' low purchasing power.
+This low rate remained in 2013, rising only slightly to USD4.11 in Q414.

 The downtrend in MTN's ARPU in USD is due to the depreciation of the local currency following a raft of international sanctions against Iran, as the operator reported increasing ARPU in local currency in every quarter in 2014.
+Headway has been made in negotiations about lifting the sanctions.
+In April 2015, members of the P5+1 - the US, the UK, France, Russia, China plus Germany - agreed to lift sanctions against the Islamic Republic once a final deal on its nuclear programme is reached.
+The deadline for negotiations is end of H115.
+This is likely to bode well for Iran's economy and could also have a positive impact on operator revenues.

-It remains unclear whether ARPU will increase with the launch of 3G, as MTN uses promotions to attract customers, and it is likely to face continuous price competition from RighTel and MCI when it launches services.
+It remains unclear whether ARPU will increase with the launch of 3G, as MTN uses promotions to attract customers and it is likely to face continuous price competition from RighTel and MCI when it launches services.
+End of year data from Irancell showed that thus far the launch of 4G has had little impact on ARPU levels in 2014.